smartia-tech/mideweight_backend_test/README.md

 specific structure, format of documentation, whatever else - I don't want to influence your choice, just show us your best approach to solving this problem.

+The `data_sources` or `GatewayTags`, for those interested, represent fields that the hardware on the factory floor collects.
+For each of this we need to maintain the field name, measurment unit name and measurement unit type.

 ### The Required Code Part
 At the very least we will expect functioning, queryable API representation of the attached models.